Lynching of Francis McIntosh: Grand jury

 When a grand jury was convened on May 16 to investigate the lynching, it was overseen by Judge Luke E. Lawless.
 Most local newspapers and the presiding judge encouraged no indictment for the crime, and no one was ever charged or convicted.
 Judge Lawless stated in his charge to the jury that if individuals could be found guilty, they should be prosecuted.
 However, he suggested no judicial action if this was a "mass phenomenon".
 The judge also made a racist remark in court that McIntosh's actions were an example of the "atrocities committed in this and other states by individuals of negro blood against their white brethren," and that with the rise of abolitionism, "the free negro has been converted into a deadly enemy."
 The judge, inaccurately, told the jury that McIntosh was a pawn of local abolitionists, particularly Elijah Lovejoy, the publisher of a known abolitionist newspaper.
 Many in the East and St. Louis itself condemned Judge Lawless's actions during the trial.
+John O'Fallon served as foreman of the jury.